kevinweber/wbounce/readme.txt

 = Features: =
 * Set custom content via backend
 * Add custom CSS
-* Activate/deactivate wBounce for pages and posts individually
+* Set default status: Define if wBounce should be fired on posts and/or pages by default.
+You can override the default setting on every post and page individually.

 = Future features: =
 * Determine sensitivity, cookie expiration, and more!
 * Event tracking to measure wBounce with Google Analytics (a tutorial is going to be created, too)
 * A/B testing with Google Analytics
 * Define custom content for pages and posts individually
+* Bulk edit
 * ... feel free to contact me and suggest new features